sodadata/docs/soda-sql/documentation/concepts.md

 ## Soda SQL operation

-Imagine you have installed Soda SQL, you have run the `soda create` command to set up your Warehouse and env_vars YAML files, and you have added your warehouse login credentials to the env_vars YAML.
+Imagine you have installed Soda SQL, you have run the `soda create yourwarehousetype` command to set up your warehouse and env_vars YAML files, and you have added your warehouse login credentials to the env_vars YAML.
 You have run `soda analyze`, and you have some new scan YAML files in your `/tables` directory that map to tables in your database.
 You are ready to scan!

 The following image illustrates what Soda SQL does when you initiate a scan.